OpenST/openst.js/README.md

 ```

 #### Option 2: OpenST Signers Service

-OpenST.js makes it easy for developers to build custom and secure key-management solutions.
+You can set the signer service using `openST.signers.setSignerService` method.<br/>.
+To use the signer service, you must have a full geth node running locally.

-Thats right!
-You can build your own custom signer service.
-Once the signer service is set, you can continue to use Contract.methods.myMethod.send (https://web3js.readthedocs.io/en/1.0/web3-eth-contract.html#methods-mymethod-send) & web3.eth.sendTransaction (https://web3js.readthedocs.io/en/1.0/web3-eth.html#sendtransaction) without worrying about unlocking/signing the transactions.
-You can set the signer service using `openST.signers.setSignerService` method.
+ Once the signer service is set up, you can continue to use [Contract.methods.myMethod.send](https://web3js.readthedocs.io/en/1.0/web3-eth-contract.html#methods-mymethod-send) & [web3.eth.sendTransaction](https://web3js.readthedocs.io/en/1.0/web3-eth.html#sendtransaction) without worrying about unlocking/signing the transactions.
 OpenST.js will call your service to determine the nonce of the sender, ask your service to sign the transaction and then submit the transaction.

-All you need to do is provide the instance of openST with an object that exposes three functions:
+All you need to do is provide the instance of OpenST with an object that exposes three functions:
 ```js

 let signerServiceObject = {